iid-ulaval/FIJO-code/README.md

     N.B: The last four commands include three optional arguments:

     - *device*: indicates which GPU device to use, if any.
 DEFAULT: 0
     - *local_logging*: boolean flag indicating whether or not to log model weights and metrics locally.
-Bare in mind that the CamemBERT based models have quite a high memory footprint.
+Bear in mind that the CamemBERT based models have quite a high memory footprint.
 DEFAULT: False
     - *remote_logging*: boolean flag indicating whether or not to log model  metrics remotely using Weights & Biases.
 If *True*, you must be [logged to a Weights & Biases account locally](https://docs.wandb.ai/quickstart).
 DEFAULT: False

 The installation of all the dependencies is handled automatically.